Azure/azure-sdk-for-js/sdk/core/amqp/README.md

 - AMQP message data transformation (encoding/decoding) that most AMQP based Azure services use for communication
 - RetryPolicy for retrying different operations

-## Status

-This library is now released for general availability.

 ## Getting started

 ### Pre-requisite